-MRF, the company, is synonymous with vehicle tyres or Sachin Tendulkar’s cricket bat.
-However the tyre manufacturer also makes paints, sports goods and the famous toy brand ‘Funskool’ is also a product of MRF.
+MRF is a vehicle tyres manufacturer.
+However, it also makes paints, sports goods, and the famous toy brand Funskool’ is also a product of MRF

-What’s fascinating about MRF is that it actually started off as a small toy manufacturing unit in the backyard shed of K.M.
+MRF started off as a small toy manufacturing unit in the backyard shed of K.M.
 Mammen Mappillai in erstwhile Madras.

 Honeywell Automation provides software business solutions to other companies.